-The Master in Biomedical Sciences is a two-year full-time programme.
-You can take up to two specializations, each lasting one year.
-You can choose from seven Biomedical research specializations: Infectious Diseases; Cardiovascular Diseases; International Public Health; Immunology; Cell Biology; Psychophysiology; or Medical and Behavior Genomics.
-You can also choose one other specialization (combined with one research specialization): Societal; Communication; or Education.
-Are you interested in infectious diseases and do you want to gain a deeper understanding of how our immune system works?
-Then you can take both these specializations.
-Does your scientific interest lie in cardiovascular diseases and your professional ambition in policy-making?
-Again, you can combine the two.
-However, you can also compile your own programme.
+Are you interested in infectious diseases and do you want to gain a deeper understanding of how the immune system works?
+Then you can focus on both these specializations.
+Does your scientific interest lie in immunology and your professional ambition in policy-making?
+Then you can combine these two.
+You can tailor your programme according to your own desires and interests.

 Accredited by: NVAO in: Netherlands